Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Definition, existence, and implication for optimization

-Firstly, note that concave tents are not necessarily concave functions, as they can be nonconcave outside of $\conv(\XX)$ and they overestimate $f$ on $\XX$ since there they are equal, but not necessarily over $\conv(\XX)$ unless $f$ is convex.
-Now, we want to convince the reader that the above concept is meaningfully distinct from general concave overestimators as well as from the concave envelope of a function, i.e. the smallest concave overestimator of that function over $\XX$.
+Firstly, note that concave tents are not necessarily concave functions, as they can be nonconcave outside of $\conv(\XX)$, and that they overestimate $f$ on $\XX$ since there they are equal, but not necessarily over $\conv(\XX)$ unless $f$ is convex.
+Now, we want to convince the reader that the above concept is meaningfully distinct from general concave overestimators as well as from the concave envelope, i.e. the smallest concave overestimator of that function over $\XX$.
 Indeed, an arbitrary concave overestimator may fail to meet the requirement b) in \cref{def:ConcaveTent}.
-Take as an example the concave function that is $\infty$ everywhere, which is concave over any set $\XX$ but differs from any function $f$ finite on that set.
+Take as an example the function that is $\infty$ everywhere, which is concave over any set $\XX$ but differs from any function $f$ finite on that set.
 On the other hand, consider the concave envelope of $f(\x) = x^2$ over the set $\XX = \lrbr{-1,1}$, which is just the function that is a constant equal to one within the interval $[0,1]$ and $-\infty$ everywhere else.
-It is a concave tent by \cref{def:ConcaveTent}, but that is also the case for the function that we obtain by adding to this concave envelope the function $1-x^2$.
+It is a concave tent by \cref{def:ConcaveTent}, but that is also the case for the function that we obtain by adding to this concave envelope the function $1-x^2$, which also demonstrates that concave tents are not unique.
 However, we still can show the following simple relation between concave tents and concave envelopes.

-\begin{thm} If a concave tent of a function $f$ over a set $\XX$ exists, then the concave envelope of $f$ over $\XX$ is a concave tent. \end{thm} \begin{proof} Let $h$ be the hypothesized concave envelope and $g$ be an arbitrary concave tent, then for any $\x\in\XX$ we have $f(\x)\leq h(\x)\leq g(\x) =f(\x)$.
+\begin{prop} If a concave tent of a function $f$ over a set $\XX$ exists, then the concave envelope of $f$ over $\XX$ is a concave tent. \end{prop} \begin{proof} Let $h$ be the hypothesized concave envelope and $g$ be an arbitrary concave tent, then for any $\x\in\XX$ we have $f(\x)\leq h(\x)\leq g(\x) =f(\x)$, since $h$ is the smallest concave overestimator of $f$ on $\XX$, hence also smaller than $g$ on that domain.
 Thus, $h$ is a concave function that agrees with $f$ over $\XX$, i.e. it is a concave tent. \end{proof}